 The reason scroll mats are so effective without pissing readers off is that you don’t have to play the “find the X” game.

-This is by far our favorite option, but we didn’t list it as #1 because we know that it won’t be a viable option for many bloggers.
-They are currently what we use on both of our blogs.
+This is by far my favorite option, but I didn’t list it as #1 because I know that it won’t be a viable option for many bloggers as they often have to be custom-coded.

-Banners can be custom coded into the top of blog posts, and they don’t take up as much real estate as scroll mats do, which provides for the best user experience for our readers.
+Banners can be custom coded into the top of your posts, and they don’t take up as much real estate as scroll mats do, which provides the best user experience for readers.

 If you have a website designer or can code yourself, this is a really great option to capture leads and keep your website looking beautiful!

-They are still helpful though because the people that do bother to stop and put in their email address are going to be very interested in the content.
+They are still helpful though because the people that do bother to stop and put in their email addresses are going to be very interested in the content.

 They look like this:

-They can also be combined WITH scroll mats or banners.
-We have banners on Avocadu but we also have simple opt-in forms at the bottom of some of our articles as well.
+They can (and should be) combined WITH scroll mats or banners.
+I had banners on my health blog but I also had simple opt-in forms at the bottom of our articles as well.

 Ultimately, pop-ups lead to higher bounce rates and fewer people reading your blog content.
 The leads that you generate from them aren’t worth that tradeoff.